iamsourabh-in/idolmaker/README.md

 # Idolmaker

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2. and Upgraded to Angular 11.

+# Initial Setup

 ## Development server